Robotics: Robotics aspects

-Applications
+Applied robotics

-As more and more robots are designed for specific tasks, this method of classification becomes more relevant.
+As many robots are designed for specific tasks, this method of classification becomes more relevant.
 For example, many robots are designed for assembly work, which may not be readily adaptable for other applications.
 They are termed "assembly robots".
 For seam welding, some suppliers provide complete welding systems with the robot i.e. the welding equipment along with other material handling facilities like turntables, etc. as an integrated unit.
 Such an integrated robotic system is called a "welding robot" even though its discrete manipulator unit could be adapted to a variety of tasks.
 Some robots are specifically designed for heavy load manipulation, and are labeled as "heavy-duty robots".